goomcoom/vuex-module-maker/readme.md

 > Every object that has mutable properties and specific methods should have its own module that can be reused across
 > an application.

-One of the major drawbacks of this pattern is that modules are verbose and their compositions are repetitive – modules are made up of the same data types and the state tends to be manipulated in the same way depending on the type of the state property in question (all `string` type properties tend to have the same kind of getter and mutation).
+One of the major drawbacks of this pattern is that modules are verbose, and their compositions are repetitive – modules are made-up of the same data types, and the state tends to be manipulated in the same way depending on the type of the state property in question (all `string` type properties tend to have the same kind of getter and mutation).
 Adding testing to these modules just makes it even more laborious and let's be honest, it's discouraging!

 The idea is to centralize all the repetitive getter and mutation logic, organize it by type and ensure its tested.
-The module maker is also completely configurable all the way from the default getter (used when the passed type doesn't exist or does not have a specified getter) to the name given to the custom mutation defined for a specific value.
-The example below shows the module generated from the short defined template.
+The module maker is also completely configurable all the way from the default getter signature to how the property names are generated.
+The example below shows the module generated from the short template.

-When it comes to testing, you are no longer testing the standard functionality, rather the configuration but don't forget to test your actions, customized getters & customized mutations :wink:!

 ```javascript
 const template = {